akliouev/tikinit/README.md

 The script does:

 - disables fast-path
-- sets pachage update channel to "long-term"
+- sets package update channel to "long-term"
 - updates the packages and firmware
 - adds NTP servers
 - sets ssh server settings to more secure ones (strong crypto, no passwords if ssh key present etc...)